pollyolly/DOCKER-NOTES/README.md

      Docker will ignore the input and print the output even the script (.sh) asked for input.
      Docker doesn't allow interactive mode by default.
 ```
 docker run -i pollyolly/my-script-app   -this command (-i parameter) will allow the interactive mode.

+docker run -it pollyolly/my-script-app  -this command (-it parameter) will allow the interactive and terminal mode to ask the input in the terminal.

+## PORT MAPPING

+docker run -p 80:5000 pollyolly/web-app  -this command will map the port 80 to port 5000 (we can now read our app in port 80 while our docker container runs in port 5000).

+                                         -we can now also use the ip of docker host to access our app outside.
+192.168.1.20:80